dmiotti/Dependn/fastlane/README.md

 ----

-This README.md is auto-generated and will be re-generated every time to run [fastlane](https://fastlane.tools).
+This README.md is auto-generated and will be re-generated every time [fastlane](https://fastlane.tools) is run.
-More information about fastlane can be found on [https://fastlane.tools](https://fastlane.tools).
+More information about fastlane can be found on [fastlane.tools](https://fastlane.tools).
-The documentation of fastlane can be found on [GitHub](https://github.com/fastlane/fastlane/tree/master/fastlane).
+The documentation of fastlane can be found on [docs.fastlane.tools](https://docs.fastlane.tools).